samuraininja84/Thimble/README.md

 - Press Play and Run your Dialogue until the Function is called.

 # Recommended Set-Up For Full Use Of The System:
-- Create a new Script and add the IFunctionHandler interface to the Class Definition.
+- Create a new Script and add the IFunctionHandle interface to the Class Definition.
 - This will require you to implement the ActivateFunctions & DeactivateFunctions methods.
 - These methods are to be called when you want to Add / Remove a Function to/from a Dialogue Runner.